• Skip to primary navigation

 End of Cooking

-Overview – The end of cooking function is very similar to the cooking time function but allows you to set the end cooking time.
+Overview – The end-of-cooking function is very similar to the cooking time function but allows you to set the end cooking time.
 You can check the preset time by pressing the button down three times.
 You can then modify the end of cooking time using the up and down arrows.

 Best used for – Selecting the end of cooking time.

 Benefits/drawbacks – It’s helpful to be able to set your end cooking time so that you can plan your schedule a little more easily.
 For example, if you set the end cooking time to be at 6 pm, you can get on with some house chores or work until this time without needing to worry about your dinner burning.
 Your appliance will sound an alarm when the cooking time is complete.
-Be careful not to use the end of cooking setting without actually setting an end time, as the oven will start cooking immediately if this is the case.
+Be careful not to use the end-of-cooking setting without actually setting an end time, as the oven will start cooking immediately if this is the case.

 Child Lock